AlinaSkultecka/QuizGameWPF/README.md

 ### **Sources**
-The questions about Gothenburg are taken from Höglund, B. (2023).
+The questions about Gothenburg are taken from the book by Höglund, B. (2023).
 GöteborgQuiz 2 : Har du koll på Göteborg?
 Ordalaget Bokförlag.

 ### Wireframe of the program